 Words that end in S are the exception.
 The apostrophe should go after the S that is already there.

-E.g. The cars’ wheels (shows that the wheels belong to the car).
+E.g. The octopus’ legs were wrapped around the seaweed (shows that the legs belong to the octopus)

 This is just a brief refresher to some of the countless grammar rules of the English language, there are many more!
 A lot of the rules covered here can be researched in much greater detail.
 From the active voice, the perfect tense and the ins and outs of punctuation, English language grammar is tough to master.
 But once you do, you’ll be well on your way to fluency in reading, writing and speaking in English.
 If you’re interested in learning more English grammar, or just English in general, check out TLG’s English courses and see if any appeal to you.